ManasiTilak/Ga_Python/README.md

 - Google developer profile : To get one, sign in to your google account and activate it by going to [developers.google.com].

 - A google analytics property setup.
 This can be a blog or a website whose analytics you want to track.
-If you want to learn more about how to set up google analytics for your website, go to https://support.google.com/analytics/answer/9304153?hl=en.
+If you want to learn more about how to set up google analytics for your website, go to the official [google](https://support.google.com/analytics/answer/9304153?hl=en).

 -Google Analytics 4 API setup.
 In order for your python script to work you should have Google Analytics 4 API setup and working for your project.
 If you want to know how to set up the Google Analytics API for your project, go to https://codingaunty.com/google-analytics4-api-setup/.